 Creative Curriculum and the Project Approach provide the framework of Discovery’s curriculum, which is aligned with the Illinois Early Learning Standards.

-Creative Curriculum highlights developmentally appropriate practice, which views learning from a constructivist’s perspective.
-Children learn through “hands on” experiences.
+Creative Curriculum highlights developmentally appropriate practice, meaning children learn through “hands on” experiences.
 Materials, activities, and the subject matter are appropriate to the age, abilities, and interests of the children.
-There are numerous learning opportunities each day, highlighted by center time, large group learning experiences, small group activity, and outside fun.
+There are numerous learning opportunities each day highlighted by center time, large group learning experiences, small group activity, and outside fun.

 The Three Phases of a Project